memfault/interrupt/_drafts/zero-to-main-libc.md

 }
 ```

+### Newlib and Multi-threading

+We have not yet talked much about multi-threading (e.g. with an RTOS) in this
+series, and going into details is outside of the scope of this article.
+However,
+there are a few things worth knowing when using Newlib in a multi-threaded
+environment.

+#### `_impure_ptr` and the `_reent` struct

+Most Newlib functions are *reentrant*.
+This means that they can be called by
+multiple processes safely.

+For the functions that cannot be easily made re-entrant, newlib depends on the
+operating system correctly setting the `_impure_ptr` variable whenever a context
+switch occur.
+That variable is expected to hold a `struct _reent` for the
+current thread.
+That struct is used to store state for standard library
+functions being used by that thread.

+#### Locking shared memory

+Some standard library functions depend on global memory which would not make
+sense to hold in the `_reent` struct.
+This is especially important when using
+`malloc` to allocate memory out of the heap.
+If mutliple threads try modifying
+the heap at the same time, they risk corrupting it.

+To allow multiple threads to call `malloc`, Newlib provides the `__malloc_lock`
+and `__malloc_unlock` APIs[^1].
+A good implementation of these APIs would lock
+and unlock a recursive mutex.

 ## Implementing our own C standard library

 In some cases, you may want to take different tradeoffs than the ones taken by